fraterrisus/walkthroughs/aethus/items.md

 ## Errata
 - Need more unique plot objects (Cognative Link Module, others?)
 - Find a !@#%* Jaspite Geode
-- What's the order of fetch quests?
-- What does Oxygen Poisoning do?
 - Fatigue effects?

 ## Item-o-pedia